 California permits a county coroner to issue one of three types of death certificates when it comes to an unattended death situation:

-- Death certificate that lists the cause of death
+- The death certificate that lists the cause of death

-- Death certificate that lists the cause of death as pending
+- The death certificate that lists the cause of death as pending

-- Death certificate that lists the cause of death as inconclusive
+- The death certificate that lists the cause of death as inconclusive

 Evading California Unattended Death Laws